Coastal Economic Zones

-- Cost estimate and the budget for the project should be provided.
+- A cost estimate and the budget for the project should be provided.

-- The details of the organisation structure should be provided along with the requirements of human resources.
+- The details of the organization structure should be provided along with the requirements of human resources.

 Approval and Appraisal of the Project

-- The projects of road and rail connectivity, which have been approved already by the Ministry of Road Transport and Highways and the Ministry of Railways, will be an appraised project.
+- The road and rail connectivity projects, which have already been approved by the Ministry of Road Transport and Highways and the Ministry of Railways, will be an appraised projects.

-- The projects which are selected for equity support and the projects to be financed under SDCL will be appraised independently by the SDCL.
+- The projects selected for equity support and the projects to be financed under SDCL will be appraised independently by the SDCL.

-- The projects to be funded by the Sagarmala programme will be appraised as per the guidelines of the Ministry of Finance.
+- The projects to be funded by the Sagarmala program will be appraised as per the guidelines of the Ministry of Finance.

 Format for the Appraisal of the Projects